 1. Fix the Foundations Before You Chase New Customers

 Before you spend time and money bringing new guests in, make sure your restaurant is ready to convert them.
-Otherwise, you’re just pouring water into a leaking bucket.
-Start with a quick reality check:
+Otherwise, you are just pouring water into a leaking bucket.

 Pull feedback from your team, loyal guests, and online reviews.
 If people already complain about service, wait time, or confusion, more traffic will only make the problem more visible.